JaeUpSu/JaeUpSu/README.md

     - I graduated from 4 year college majoring in Computer Engineering

-    - I am a backend developer who knows how to do frontend
+    - I am a frontend developer who knows how to do frontend

     - The goal is to be a full-stack developer

+    - My main language is typescript as well

-    - My main language is Python and I know how to use Java as well
+    - My sub language is Python and I know how to use Java as well

     - I have experience in creating  an running app using Java with android studio an MVC using Java with IntelliJ